Cubair offers courses of training

 aeroplane.

-flying training and the LAPL course requires a minimum of
+flying training and the NPPL course requires a minimum of

-30 hours flying training.
-There are ground examinations,
+thirty two hours flying training.
+There are ground

-examinations is covered by a combination of self-study
+written examinations is covered by a combination of

-areas of ground training are required to have been
+instructor.
+Certain areas of ground training are required

-completed at particular stages of your flying training.
-If
+to have been completed at particular stages of your flying

-you are planning an intensive course, it is best to get
+training.
+If you are planning an intensive course, it is

-the majority of your ground studies and examinations
+best to get the majority of your ground studies and

 There is no time limit within which the flying has to be